On the general nature of 21cm-Lyman-$\alpha$ emitters cross-correlations during reionisation: Data Availability

 \section{Data Availability}

-The {\sc astraeus} code is publicly available on GitHub (\url{https://github.com/annehutter/astraeus}) as well as the EOS simulations on \url{http://homepage.sns.it/mesinger/EOS.html}.
-The full {\sc astraeus} and EOS simulations and the data from these data sets will be shared on reasonable request to the corresponding author.
+The {\sc astraeus} code is publicly available on GitHub (\url{https://github.com/annehutter/astraeus}, \citealt{Hutter2020astraeus}) as well as the EOS simulations on \url{http://homepage.sns.it/mesinger/EOS.html}.
+The full {\sc astraeus} and EOS simulations and the data derived from these data sets will be shared on reasonable request to the corresponding authors.